Saras112002/Analytics-AI-Platform/README.md

 - It runs on a **free LLM tier**, which occasionally fabricates a figure inside the prose narrative.
 This is why every brief carries a verification disclaimer — the computed evidence (anomalies, driver importances, model quality) is reliable; the AI's surrounding prose should be checked.
 - **Analysis latency depends on the free LLM tier.** Response times vary with traffic on the free model pool; a run may take anywhere from ~30s to a couple of minutes.
 On a paid model with priority routing this drops to roughly 20 seconds.
 The bottleneck is the hosted model's throughput, not the computation.
 - **Hosted uploads are capped at 4 MB.** This keeps multipart requests below Vercel's function payload limit.
 Larger datasets should be uploaded directly to durable object storage and passed to the analysis function by reference.
-- **Single-user, no authentication.**
+- **Single-user, no authentication.** Multi-tenancy and auth are planned but not implemented.
-- Analysis quality depends on the uploaded data having meaningful numeric columns.
+- **Analysis quality depends on the uploaded data** having meaningful numeric columns and enough rows for ML to be statistically valid.

 These are known and deliberate scope choices, not oversights.